 - Lid scrubs and cleansing wipes eg. Sterilid or Lidcare.

 - Hot compresses – A warm flannel or eyebag is held in position over the eyes and gentle massage of the glands lining the lids is carried out.

 - Artificial tears to help to ease symptoms of itchiness

 - Omega-3 oils to improve quality of tears and reduce inflammation

 - In severe cases, we can refer you to an ophthalmologist for medical treatment.

 BlephEx™ is a new advanced option for the treatment of Blepharitis and can be performed in practice by one of our specialist optometrists.
-The treatment involves the use of a patented micro-sponge and specially formulated solution which is applied directly to the lids and lashes, to manually remove build-up of debris on the lid margins and lash lines.
+The treatment involves the use of a patented micro-sponge and specially formulated solution which is applied directly to the lids and lashes, to manually remove the build-up of debris on the lid margins and lash lines.
 In addition, it can also be used to massage the lipid-producing glands to allow for a better quality tear film, which is vital when treating and managing dry eye symptoms.
 Depending on the condition being treated, BlephEx only needs to be performed every 3-6 months.

 BlephEx™ is recommended for:

 - Any individual wanting to have a thorough clean of their eyes